up42/docs/source/getting-started/first-custom-block.rst

 .. tip::
-  While developing custom blocks in Python, the `UP42 block utilities package <https://up42.github.io/blocks/>`_ can help!
+  While developing custom blocks in Python, the `UP42 block utilities package <https://up42.github.io/blocks/>`_ can help.
   This package contains base classes for data and processing blocks, and several facilities to handle testing.

 This section will give you step-by-step instructions on how to upload a custom block to UP42, using the `sharpening filter example block <https://github.com/up42/sharpening>`_ from our public `UP42 github profile <https://github.com/up42>`_.